Table of contents

 School-based nurseries rollout

 England already has 381 maintained nursery schools also known as state-funded nursery schools.
-In addition it has around 7,500 primary schools which have early years classes, which are led by teachers and are part of the school.
+In addition it has around 7,500 primary schools which have early years classes.
+These are led by teachers and are part of the school.

-Schools are being asked to bid for a share of the first wave of capital funding so they can convert their empty classrooms rooms into an environment suitable for children under 5.
+Schools have already bid for a share of the first wave of capital funding.
+They will be able to use the money to convert their empty classrooms rooms into an environment suitable for children under 5.

 The money for these new early years settings is being generated by ending tax breaks for private schools.

-It is expected that the first 300 school-based nurseries will open in September 2025.
-Some will only offer early years education for children aged three and four while some will offer childcare for a wider age range.
+Nearly 200 school-based nurseries are planning to open in September 2025 offering over 4,000 childcare places.
+Some will only offer early years education for children aged three and four While some will offer childcare for a wider age range.
 The age range will depend on each individual nursery.

 Eligible working parents of children from nine months will also be able to claim 30 hours free childcare from September 2025.
 The hope is that these nurseries will boost the number of childcare places on offer to accommodate the extra demand.